Bonelab/HRpQCT-Knee-Seg/README.md

 ### Cross-sectional Data

-Your data must be organized in the following way:
+Your data directory must be organized in the following way:

 ```bash
 <STUDY NAME>